 Help your middle grader see homework as a chance to prove her independence by getting her work done on time and doing it by herself.

-Boost her confidence by telling her, "Homework gives you a chance to show all that you know."
-And give her a thumbsup when she does just that. € 3
+Boost her confidence by telling her, "Homework gives you a chance to show thumbs-up when she does just that.

+all that you know."
+And give her a